retarus/retarus-rust/retarus/README.md

-## Retarus-Rust SDK
+## Retarus Rust SDK
-A rust implemented libary to communicate with retaurs messaging services.
+A Rust implemented library to communicate with Retarus messaging services.